ezrapierce000/bela-iree-container/README.md

 ```

-Open the repo folder in VSCode and run the command `Remote-Containers: Reopen in Container`  or click the popup when prompted.
+Open the repo folder in VSCode and run the command `Remote-Containers: Reopen in Container`  or click the popup when prompted, ensure that the environment variables are set accordingly based on the Environment Variables section.
 This will download the image, install a few extensions and attach the editor to the container.

 <!-- The workspace will contain a workspace file called `xc-bela-boostrap.code-workspace`, click on that and choose "Open Workspace."
 The window will reload and CMake should automatically reconfigure the project.
 (If it shows an error that says "error: unknown target CPU 'armv7-a'", that's just a bug in the script - run the configuration again and it should work.) -->